-Suppose you’re looking for a job, and you have two offers on the table.
-Company A has offered you a salary of $100,000, but you happen to know that the average salary there is $200,000.
+Suppose you’re looking for a job, and you have two job offers on the table.
+Company A offers you a salary of $100,000, but you know the average salary there is $200,000.
 Company B is willing to pay only $50,000, but the average worker there earns only $25,000.

 If you prefer Company B, you’re not alone.
-According to a paper published in the Journal of Economic Behavior & Organization, more than half the respondents to a 1995 survey at the Harvard School of Public Health gave the same answer: They would rather make twice as much as their colleagues, even if it halved their actual income and buying power.
-This survey illustrates that in many cases, it’s not just what we have that makes us happier – it’s what we have compared to others.
+More than half the respondents to a 1995 Harvard survey preferred to make twice as much as their colleagues, even if it halved their actual income.
+Sometimes, what we have matters less than what we have compared to others.

-This is just one of the interesting discoveries being made in the relatively new field of happiness economics.
-While traditional economics focuses on how people, companies, and countries make and use money, happiness economics explores the different ways in which making or using money can affect our well-being.
-And while the old saying claims that money can’t buy happiness, these new economists are gathering evidence that, sometimes, money actually does make you happier – if you know the right ways to use it.
+This is only one of the interesting discoveries in the field of happiness economics.
+It explores the different ways making or using money can affect our well-being.
+And it’s showing that sometimes, money really can buy happiness — if you know the right ways to use it.

 What Is Happiness Economics?

 Economists have always asked questions about the choices people make with their money.
-However, the focus on how those choices make people more or less happy began around the mid-1970s and has grown dramatically in the 21st century.
+But the focus on how those choices make people more or less happy began around the mid-1970s.
+In the 21st century, it has grown dramatically.

 Happiness economists explore a variety of questions related to happiness and money: